anodyne/nova/README.md

 * updated the jquery ui to version 1.8rc3
 * updated the look and feel of the installation center
 * updated the pulsar skin
+    * [main] added jquery ui stylesheet
     * [main] updated the stylesheets
+    * [main] removed unused images
     * [login] updated the stylesheets
+    * [wiki] added wiki section
 * updated the specifications listing to clean up some small issues
 * updated the pulsar skin
 * updated the look and feel of the update center
+* updated the look and feel of the upgrade center
+* updated the controllers to remove calls to load the string helper (it's autoloaded now)
+* updated the autoload config to pull in the string helper automatically
+* updated jquery qtip plugin to version 1.0-r29
+* updated the tooltip location to the upper right of the target
 * fixed bug where error was thrown when submitting a wiki comment (#77)
 * fixed bug where error was thrown when submitting a log comment (#78)
 * fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well
 * fixed bug where the submit button on the contact form didn't work (#80)
 * fixed bug where the character bio editing didn't work with character selection (#73)
+* fixed bug where IE would cache the ajax views and won't let go (#81)
+* fixed bug where the lazy plugin was throwing errors with the qtip plugin

 Version History
 ---------------